drigovz/visualstudio-docs.pt-br/docs/vs-2015/extensibility/creating-a-basic-project-system-part-1.md

 #### <a name="to-test-the-project-factory-implementation"></a>Para testar a implementação da fábrica do projeto

-1. No arquivo SimpleProjectFactory.cs, defina um ponto de interrupção na linha a seguir no construtor de `SimpleProjectFactory`.
+1. No arquivo SimpleProjectFactory.cs, defina um ponto de interrupção na linha a seguir no `SimpleProjectFactory` Construtor.

     ```
     this.package = package;